benwilliams140/comp3501-project/project_report.md

 ##### Beyond the Minimum

-- the terrain has quite advanced collision, allowing us to have gravity that affects the hovertank
+- the terrain has quite advanced collision accomplished using ray-plane intersection
-  - this is accomplished using ray casting?
 - in-depth GUI using ImGui
   - has many different menus, widgets
+- gravity affects several objects in our game: the hovertank, care package, parabolic projectile (shot from the energy cannon), and all enemies

 #### Postmortem